 Gout flares occur when there is an increase in the level of uric acid in the blood.
 Factors that can trigger a gout flare up include:

 - Eating purine rich foods: Purines are natural compounds found in many foods.
 When the body breaks down purines, it produces uric acid as a waste product.
-Foods that are high in purines, such as red meat, organ meats, seafood, and alcohol, can increase uric acid levels in the blood and trigger a gout flare up.
+Foods that are high in purines, such as red meat, organ meats, seafood, and alcohol, can increase uric acid levels, increasing production of uric acid crystals in the blood and trigger a gout flare up.
 It is important to limit a diet rich in these foods to prevent gout flares.

-- Dehydration or inadequate fluid intake: When the body is dehydrated, it cannot effectively flush out uric acid, leading to a buildup of uric acid in the blood and potentially triggering a gout flare up.
+- Dehydration or inadequate fluid intake: When the body is dehydrated, it cannot effectively flush out uric acid, leading to a buildup of uric acid in the blood and potentially triggering a gout attack.
 Drinking plenty of water and staying hydrated can help prevent gout flare ups.

 - Surgery or trauma to the affected joint: Surgery or trauma to the affected joint can cause an increase in inflammation, which can trigger a gout flare up.
 It is important to protect the affected joint and avoid any unnecessary stress or injury.